trilinos/Trilinos/packages/muelu/doc/TutorialReadTheDocs/pages/rebalancing_hypergraph_repartitioning.rst

     Insert and link missing figures

 Figure **\ref{fig:rebalanceddesignpgamg}** gives the extended factory design for smoothed aggregation based AMG for non-symmetric linear systems with rebalancing enabled.
 Nothing has changed in the upper part where the non-rebalanced Galerkin product has been calculated using the *RAPFactory*.
 The coarse level matrix :math:`A_c` as output from the *RAPFactory* then is checked for its partition and rebalanced.

 The *AmalgamationFactory* amalgamates the matrix, i.e. it generates some mapping between the actual degrees of freedom and the corresponding nodes or supernodes.
 In fact the *AmalgamationFactory* is only important if there are more than one degree of freedom per node.
 Otherwise the mappings are trivial to build.

 The *RepartitionHeuristicFactory* contains the rebalancing logic.
-Depending on the chosen repartitioning parameters it determines the number of partitions (variable name *number of partitions*) for the coarse level problem.
+Depending on the chosen repartitioning parameters, it determines the number of partitions (variable name *number of partitions*) for the coarse level problem.
-The *IsorropiaInterface* class first builds internally the graph of the coarse level matrix :math:`A_c` using the information from the *AmalgamationInformation* and then calls the repartitioning algorithm from Zoltan through the Isorropia interface [1]_.
+The *IsorropiaInterface* class first builds internally the graph of the coarse level matrix :math:`A_c` using the information from the *AmalgamationInformation* and then calls the repartitioning algorithm from Zoltan through the Isorropia interface.
 The output is an amalgamated repartitioning information.
 Then the *RepartitionInterface* factory resembles the un-amalgamated repartitioning information which is put into the *RepartitionFactory*.

 The *RepartitionFactory* creates the communication "plan" that is used to rebalance the transfer operators and the coarse level matrix.